arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

 - `push-subqueries-to-dbserver` _(Enterprise Edition only)_:
   will appear if a subquery is determined to be executable entirely on a database server.
-  Currently a subquery can be executed on a dbserver if it contains exactly one distribute/gather section, and only contains one collection access or traversal, shortest path, or k-shortest paths query.
+  Currently a subquery can be executed on a DB-Server if it contains exactly one distribute/gather section, and only contains one collection access or traversal, shortest path, or k-shortest paths query.